 Vital’s spectral warping modes let you twist wavetables in ways that feel almost broken in the best sense.
 You can stretch harmonics, randomize phases, or time-skew the spectrum until a simple sine wave turns into something unrecognizable.

-I love using this when I want aggressive bass tones or shimmery evolving pads that morph over time.
-The waveform display updates in real time so you always see exactly what you’re shaping.
-It’s one of those features that keeps me experimenting for hours.
+I use this feature when I want aggressive bass sounds or evolving pads that change over time.
+The waveform display updates in real time, so you always see what you’re creating.

 - Drag-and-Drop Modulation System

-The modulation workflow in Vital is stupid simple.
-You click a modulator, drag it to any knob, and boom, it’s assigned.
-No routing menus or hidden panels.
-You get envelopes, LFOs, randoms, and even stereo-split modulators that can pan modulation left and right independently.
+The modulation workflow in Vital is extremely easy to use.
+You just click a modulator, drag it to any knob, and it’s assigned.
+There are no complicated menus or hidden panels.
+You get envelopes, LFOs, random sources, and even stereo-split modulators that can pan modulation left and right independently.

-I would recommend it for rhythmic filter sweeps, wobbling basslines, or pads that breathe across the stereo field.
-Seeing the modulation curve drawn right on the interface makes tweaking feel instant and visual.
+I recommend using it for rhythmic filter sweeps, wobbling basslines, or pads that move across the stereo field.
+Seeing the modulation curve directly on the interface makes adjustments quick and easy.

 - Built-In Effects Rack

-Vital includes delay, reverb, distortion, chorus, phaser, flanger, and compression all inside the plugin.
-That means you can design a full sound without leaving the synth window or loading extra plugins in your chain.
-I’ll often build an entire lead or bass patch, add some saturation and reverb, and bounce it straight out.
+Vital comes with delay, reverb, distortion, chorus, phaser, flanger, and compression built in.
+This lets you design a complete sound without leaving the synth or adding extra plugins.
+I often create a full lead or bass patch, add some saturation and reverb, and export it right away.

-It keeps my workflow fast and my CPU usage lower since I’m not stacking a bunch of separate effects.
+This keeps my workflow fast and helps my CPU run more efficiently since I don’t have to use lots of separate effects.

-The only real catch is that CPU can spike if you crank up the voices, unison, and heavy modulation all at once.
-But for a free synth that rivals plugins like Serum or Pigments?
-Vital is an absolute must-have in your Reaper toolkit.
+The only downside is that your CPU can spike if you use a lot of voices, unison, and heavy modulation at the same time.
+Still, for a free synth that competes with plugins like Serum or Pigments, Vital is a must-have for your Reaper setup.

 20. Analog Obsession CHANNEV (Channel Strip) FREE

-CHANNEV packs an entire signal chain into one window, and for a free plugin, that’s pretty wild.
+CHANNEV puts a whole signal chain into one window, which is impressive for a free plugin.

-What pulls me toward this one is how much ground it covers without making me juggle five different plugins.
-You get a mic preamp, de-esser, 4-band EQ, compressor, limiter, and tape saturation all stacked in one interface.
-When I’m working fast in REAPER and just need to dial in a vocal or guitar tone without opening a dozen windows, CHANNEV keeps things simple.
+I like this plugin because it does so much without needing several different plugins.
+It gives you a mic preamp, de-esser, 4-band EQ, compressor, limiter, and tape saturation all in one place.
+When I’m working quickly in REAPER and want to adjust a vocal or guitar sound without opening lots of windows, CHANNEV makes it easy.

-The preamp section alone gives you up to 60 dB of gain, phase flip, high-pass and low-pass filters, plus a pad switch.
-That’s useful whether you’re tracking something quiet or just want to drive the input into saturation for color.
-I like that it doesn’t just sit there looking pretty.
-You can actually push it and hear the warmth kick in.
+The preamp section provides up to 60 dB of gain, phase flip, high- and low-pass filters, and a pad switch.
+This is helpful whether you’re recording something quiet or want to push the input for extra color.
+I like that it’s not just for show; you can really use it, and you can hear the warmth come through.

 Main features: